agentevolution/wp-listings/readme.txt

 Single listings include a contact form for visitors to inquire about a property, or the form can be replaced with your own form plugin shortcode.

 Allows for any number of custom single listing templates to be created and displayed on a per listing basis.

-View a demo of the plugin in action: [WP Listings demo](http://demo.wp-listings.com/)
+Premium Single Listing Templates available at [agentevolution.com](http://www.agentevolution.com/product-category/listing-templates/).

 == Installation ==